 2. Use Graham Crackers or Cookies in Place of Gingerbread

 We know, you're a traditionalist.
-But trust us, these are a lot cheaper by the dozen and a great way to practice your skills before you move on to the "real deal."
+But trust us, using graham crackers is a lot less expensive, and it's a great way to practice your skills before you move on to the "real deal."

 3. Make Something Else

 You don't have to stick with the house theme: get creative and consider something like a train or a plane, a grocery store or firehouse or even furniture!
 Gingerbread couch, anyone?

 If you are still trying to get rid of the Halloween stash, this is as good as time as any.
 Twizzlers, Tootsie Rolls, Banana Laffy Taffy, Twix (wait, you have Twix left?) and other trick-or-treat classics all work well.
 Clean out your cupboards and use up pretzels, marshmallows, cinnamon sticks, cereal and any other food item you think could fit the bill.

 Insider Tip: Pull out the peanut M&Ms and the Mike & Ikes in order to make a string of lights or two.
 Hungry Happenings will show you how to make it happen.

 5. Buy a Kit

 This might not seem like a big "hack" to you but if you've ever been crazy enough to try to make gingerbread walls from scratch, you know you wish someone would have just told you to get the kit first.
 You don't have to stick to the kit-provided decor (see above re: Halloween candy) but having some basics and step-by-step instructions never hurt anyone.
 For something a little different this year, check out this amazing Oreo cookie house kit.

 You will need that royal icing to make snowy rooftops and general designs, but relying on it to hold everything together can create a little mayhem.
 Try using a hot glue gun to make the key elements stick.
 We like this low-temp glue gun that is great for kids.
 As an added bonus, it dries waaay faster than the royal icing.